MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-algorithms.md

  [[Top](#top)]

 ##  <a name="parallel_for_each"></a> The parallel_for_each Algorithm
- The [concurrency::parallel_for_each](../Topic/parallel_for_each%20Function.md) algorithm performs tasks on an iterative container, such as those provided by the STL, in parallel.
+ The `parallel_for_each` algorithm performs tasks on an iterative container, such as those provided by the STL, in parallel.
 It uses the same partitioning logic that the `parallel_for` algorithm uses.

  The `parallel_for_each` algorithm resembles the STL [std::for_each](http://msdn.microsoft.com/Library/8cb2ae72-bef6-488b-b011-0475c0787e33) algorithm, except that the `parallel_for_each` algorithm executes the tasks concurrently.
 Like other parallel algorithms, `parallel_for_each` does not execute the tasks in a specific order.